AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-insights.md

 You can view scores of all assets within a folder simultaneously using **[!UICONTROL Insights View]**.

-1. In the Assets UI, navigate to the folder containing the assets for which you want to view insights.
+1. In the Assets user interface, navigate to the folder containing the assets for which you want to view insights.
-1. Click the Layout option from the toolbar, and then choose **[!UICONTROL Insights View]**.
+1. Click the **[!UICONTROL Layout]** option from the toolbar, and then choose **[!UICONTROL Insights View]**.
 1. The page displays usage scores for the assets.
 Compare the ratings of the various assets and draw insights.

 <!-- TBD: Commenting as Web Console is not available.
 Document the appropriate OSGi config method if available in CS.